Irving Kristol: Ideas

 During the late 1960s up until the 1970s, neoconservatives were worried about the Cold War and that its liberalism was turning into radicalism, thus many neoconservatives including Irving Kristol, Norman Podhoretz and Daniel Patrick Moynihan wanted Democrats to continue on a strong anti-communist foreign policy.
 This foreign policy was to use Soviet human rights violations to attack the Soviet Union.
 This later led to Nixon's policies called détente.
+Kristol did not believe that the same civil liberties should be granted to communists because it would be like paying "a handsome salary to someone pledged to his liquidation".

 In 1973, Michael Harrington coined the term, "neo-conservatism", to describe those liberal intellectuals and political philosophers who were disaffected with the political and cultural attitudes dominating the Democratic Party and were moving toward a new form of conservatism.
 Intended by Harrington as a pejorative term, it was accepted by Kristol as an apt description of the ideas and policies exemplified by The Public Interest.
 Unlike liberals, for example, neo-conservatives rejected most of the Great Society programs sponsored by Lyndon B. Johnson and, unlike traditional conservatives, they supported the more limited welfare state instituted by Franklin D. Roosevelt.

 In February 1979, Kristol was featured on the cover of Esquire.
 The caption identified him as "the godfather of the most powerful new political force in America – Neo-conservatism".
 That year also saw the publication of the book, The Neo-conservatives: The Men Who Are Changing America's Politics.
 Like Harrington, the author, Peter Steinfels, was critical of neo-conservatism, but he was impressed by its growing political and intellectual influence.
 Kristol's response appeared under the title "Confessions of a True, Self-Confessed – Perhaps the Only – 'Neo-conservative'".

 Neo-conservatism, Kristol maintained, is not an ideology but a "persuasion", a way of thinking about politics rather than a compendium of principles and axioms.
 It is classical, rather than romantic, in temperament and practical and anti-utopian in policy.
-One of Kristol's most celebrated quips defines a neo-conservative as "a liberal who has been mugged by reality".
+One of Kristol's most well-known quips defines a neo-conservative as "a liberal who has been mugged by reality".
 These concepts lie at the core of neo-conservative philosophy to this day.